Sloop-of-war: Revival

 During the First World War, the sloop rating was revived by the British Royal Navy for small warships not intended for fleet deployments.
 Examples include the Flower classes of "convoy sloops", those designed for convoy escort, and the Hunt class of "minesweeping sloops", those intended for minesweeping duty.

 The Royal Navy continued to build vessels rated as sloops during the interwar years.
 These sloops were small warships intended for colonial "gunboat diplomacy" deployments, surveying duties, and acting during wartime as convoy escorts.
 As they were not intended to deploy with the fleet, sloops had a maximum speed of less than 20 kn.
 A number of such sloops, for example the Grimsby and Kingfisher classes, were built in the interwar years.
 Fleet minesweepers such as the Algerine class were rated as "minesweeping sloops".
 The Royal Navy officially dropped the term "sloop" in 1937, although the term remained in widespread and general use.

 World War II

 During World War II, 37 ships of the Black Swan class were built for convoy escort duties.
-However, the warship-standards construction and sophisticated armaments of the sloop of that time did not lend themselves to mass production, and the sloop was supplanted by the corvette, and later the frigate, as the primary escort vessel of the Royal Navy.
+However, the warship-standards construction, propulsion and sophisticated armaments of the sloop of that time shared bottlenecks with destroyers and did not lend themselves to mass production on commercial shipyards, thus the sloop was supplanted by the corvette, and later the frigate, as the primary escort vessel of the Royal Navy.
 Built to mercantile standards and with (initially) simple armaments, these vessels, notably the Flower and River classes, were produced in large numbers for the Battle of the Atlantic.
 In 1948 the Royal Navy reclassified its remaining sloops and corvettes as frigates, even though the term sloop had been officially defunct for nine years.